 Your surgeon may be able to draw a picture, show you a diagram, give you written information or refer you to other resources such as books, videos, or websites that can help you better understand the procedure.

 Find out the purpose of the surgery and how it relates to the diagnosis of your spinal condition.
-For example, is the procedure designed to relieve pain?
+For example, is the procedure recommended to relieve pain?
 Reduce symptoms?
 Improve function?

 For most spinal conditions, surgery is considered only after conservative, or non-surgical, treatments have been tried.
 Talk to your surgeon about other options to see if there is any reason to try a different treatment option or postpone surgery.
 If you have tried various conservative treatments, tell your surgeon about them and why they did or did not alleviate your symptoms and/or help your condition.

 Find out what you will gain from the surgery.
 For example, a spinal fusion may mean you can return to work again pain free.
-Ask your surgeon how long the benefits will last or if you will need another operation at a later date.
+Ask your surgeon how long the benefits may last or if you may need another operation at a later date.

-All surgeries carry a risk of complications, such as infection, excessive bleeding, reactions to anesthesia and injury.
-Be sure you understand all of the possible complications before you agree to have any surgical procedure.
-Also, talk to your surgeon about any side effects after the surgery, such as swelling, soreness, and pain and how these will be managed.
+All surgeries carry potential risk of complications, such as infection, excessive bleeding, reactions to anesthesia, and nerve injury.
+Be sure you understand all the possible complications before you agree to have spine surgery or any surgical procedure.
+Also, talk to your surgeon about any side effects after the neck or back surgery, such as swelling, soreness, and pain and how these will be managed.

-After you have learned about the risks, ask your surgeon what would happen if you chose not to have the surgery.
+After you have learned about the potential benefits and risks, ask your surgeon what could happen if you chose not to have the recommended spine surgery.
 Will your spinal disorder progressively worsen?
 How could not having back surgery increase pain or other symptom related to your diagnosis?

-Getting another doctor's opinion about whether or not to have surgery is a great way to ensure you are making the right decision.
+Getting another spine specialist’s opinion about whether or not to have surgery is a great way to ensure you are making the right decision.
 Many health insurance plans cover getting a second opinion.
 Call your insurance company to see if your plan will pay for a second opinion.

 Ask your surgeon how many of these surgeries he or she has performed, and what were the surgical outcomes?
 Did other patients with your diagnosis benefit from the back surgical procedure your surgeon recommends to you?
-Get a feel for his or her experience with your condition.
-Ask your surgeon if he or she can refer you to someone who has also had this operation.
+Get a feel for his or her experience with your spinal disorder.
+Ask your surgeon if he or she can refer you to someone who has also had this operation under his/her care.

 Most surgeons work out of more than one hospital and/or ambulatory care center.
-Find out where your procedure will be performed.
+Find out where your spine surgery will be performed.
 If you have a choice, choose the facility that has the most experience and the highest success rate in treating your condition.
-Today, many spinal surgeries are done on an outpatient basis, which means you will not need to stay in the hospital overnight.
+Today, many spinal surgeries are done on an outpatient basis, which means you may not need to stay in the hospital overnight.
 Talk to your doctor about whether or not your neck or back surgery is expected to require you to stay in the hospital and for how long.